Talon-L/Study-Note/README.md

 const spreaded = ...arr; // will throw a syntax error

-// When using the destruction method to change the stuff in the object, write the origional prop. name first, then ":", then the new name.
+// When using the destruction method to assign a new variable name to the stuff you just extracted from the origional object, write the origional prop. name first, then ":", then the new name you wish it will being called.